20 September 2024 Beirut attack: Target

 Ibrahim Aqil was a Lebanese militant and senior official in Hezbollah.
 He was a member of the Jihad Council, which oversees the military and security operations of the organization.
 Aqil served as the head of operations and was considered by some as the de facto Chief of Staff of Hezbollah.
 He was also believed to be the head of the Redwan Force, an elite Hezbollah branch.

 In the 1980s, he was a key figure in the Islamic Jihad Organization, a terrorist cell operated by Hezbollah and responsible for the 1983 US embassy bombing in Beirut, killing 63 people, and the attacks on the multinational force bases in Beirut that resulted in the deaths of 305 people.
 During the 1980s, Aqil was responsible for the kidnapping of American and German hostages.
+Israel conducted numerous failed assassination attempts on Aqil in the past, notably in 2000, when Israeli helicopters fired on his car but only managed to slightly injure him along with five civilians.

 On 10 September 2019, the U.S. Department of State designated him as a Specially Designated Global Terrorist.
 On 18 April 2023, the Rewards for Justice program offered a reward of up to $7 million for information about him.
 According to a military and counterterrorism analyst he was involved in planning an operation similar to the October 7 attacks.

 Attack

 On 20 September 2024, at around 15:45 EEST, an air-strike targeted a building on Jamous Street in the neighborhood of al-Qaem in the southern suburbs of Beirut, an area known as a Hezbollah stronghold.
 Initial reports suggested Naim Qassem, Hezbollah's second in command, was one of those who was targeted.
 The Lebanese National News Agency said that the air-strike was carried out in two sorties by an F-35 fighter jet.

 At least 45 people including three children and seven women were killed, while 68 others were injured.
 Footage of the targeted site shows extensive damage to the building, with the street littered with debris and destroyed vehicles.
 It was also reported that the IDF confirmed a "targeted strike"; no changes in Home Front Command defensive guidelines were announced.
 The strike leveled the apartment building, cutting through the eight storeys and 16 apartments down to its basement.
 Another building also collapsed in the attack.
 Rescue workers immediately started digging through the rubble as 20 people remain missing from the attack.

 The IDF said that at least 10 Hezbollah commanders were killed in the airstrike in Beirut alongside Ibrahim Aqil, who was holding a meeting at the basement of the building at the time of the strike.
 Hezbollah later confirmed the deaths of 15 of its members in the airstrike, including Aqil and Ahmed Wehbe.

 The assassinations of Aqil and Wehbe marked the second and third Hezbollah commanders killed by Israel after Fuad Shukr in two months.

-As of 11 December 2024, five people remain missing.